PolyPhyHub/PolyPhy/README.md

 #### Appveyor
 A service that can be used to test Windows.
 All configuration settings can be found in the appveyor.yml file.

+## How to Contribute

+We welcome and appreciate new contributions.
+Please take a moment to review our [Contribution Guidelines](./CONTRIBUTING.rst) to get started.